-Mahesha M. Poojary obtained his MSc degree in Chemistry from the National Institute of Technology Karnataka, India (2011) and PhD degree in Chemical Sciences from the University of Camerino, Italy (Eureka Fellowship, April 2017).
-He was appointed as Assistant Professor in Food Protein Chemistry in November 2018.
+Mahesha M. Poojary is a Food Chemist, with a strong background in Chemistry and Analytical Chemistry.
+He obtained his MSc degree in Chemistry from the National Institute of Technology Karnataka, India (2011) and PhD degree in Chemical Sciences from the University of Camerino, Italy (Eureka Fellowship, April 2017).
+He was appointed as Tenure-track Assistant Professor in Food Protein Chemistry in November 2018.

 - Postdoctoral Researcher, Department of Food Science, University of Copenhagen.
 Feb 2018-Oct 2018.